RetributionByRevenue/python-Fernet-and-AES-CBC-Message-Encryption-Decryption/README.md

-Pure python implementation of using Fernet and AES-CBC to encrypt and decrypt encoded messages.
+Pure python implementation of Fernet and AES-CBC to encrypt and decrypt encoded messages.

 Ideal usage for Kivy, as install of 3rd party packages is difficult.